wjdenny/wjdenny.github.io/content/@1991horwitz_preliminary.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Preliminary Evidence for the Reliability and Validity of a Foreign Language Anxiety Scale"
+  - Preliminary Evidence for the Reliability and Validity of a Foreign Language Anxiety Scale
-draft: false
+draft: true
 ---
 # Preliminary Evidence for the Reliability and Validity of a Foreign Language Anxiety Scale
 [[Elaine K. Horwitz]] wrote this chapter for [[@1991horwitz_language|Language Anxiety: From Theory and Research to Classroom Implications]].